loweisz/my-home/src/pages/creating_components_with_plop/index.md

 ### Plop actions

 The next part of the object in the generator function is the `actions` part.
-Here we can define out chain of actions, what the script should do.
+Here we can define our chain of actions, what the script should do.
-There are [several action types](https://plopjs.com/documentation/#built-in-actions) already built-in that you can use from plopJS.
+There are [several action types](https://plopjs.com/documentation/#built-in-actions) already built-in that you can use from plopJS, plus if that is not enought you can also write your own.

 In our example we only need two different action types: